Applying for an undergraduate program

 In some cases, you can apply for an undergraduate program directly to USC.
 This includes if you are:

-- A current TPP or Pathway Diploma student (or have had an enrolment in the past two years)
+- A current TPP or pathway diploma student (or have had an enrolment in the past two years)

 - A former USC student who has completed an undergraduate program within the past two years (or is due to complete soon)

-- A USC/TAFE Articulation program student
+- A USC/TAFE articulation program student

 Other admission pathways

-If you don't meet the entry requirements for your chosen program, or would like to improve your academic skills before enrolling in a degree, USC's Tertiary Preparation Pathway can help you access university study.
+If you don't meet the entry requirements for your chosen degree, or would like to improve your academic skills before enrolling in a degree, USC's Tertiary Preparation Pathway can help you access university study.